 Snoring is more common in people who are overweight.
 The extra fat around the throat can narrow the airway and make it more likely to vibrate as air tries to force its way through.

-Interestingly, snoring due to obesity is more common in men because women don’t tend to put on as much weight around the neck and face.
+Interestingly, snoring due to obesity is more common in men because women don’t tend to gain as much weight around the neck and face.

 Sleeping Position